Osteopathy smooth y Biodynamics

 How can osteopathy help with sciatica in pregnancy?

-It is often a false sciaticawhere the piriformis muscle is compressed due to previous imbalances.
+This is often a false sciatica, where the piriformis muscle is compressed due to previous imbalances.
 With changes in posture, sciatica appears.
-The main advice is avoid crossing your legs from the third month of pregnancy to prevent this problem.
+The main advice is to avoid crossing the legs from the third month of pregnancy to prevent this problem.

-Through manipulations very gentle and painlessprofessional osteopaths such as Marina y Nicolas can release the structures under tension, be they muscles, ligaments, organs or joints.
+By means of very gentle and painless manipulations, professional osteopaths such as Marina y Nicolas can release the structures under tension, be they muscles, ligaments, organs or joints.
 Even if the pregnant woman cannot lie on her back or side, the osteopath can work even in a sitting position if the pain is severe.
-It is crucial to gradually release the structures of the pelvis involved and rebalance without altering the postural compensations inherent to pregnancy.
+It is crucial to gradually release the pelvic structures involved and to rebalance without altering the postural compensations of pregnancy.

-Therefore, No rough handling and no altering the posture especially!
-There is no undoing what the body has set up to protect itself.
+Therefore, no sudden manipulations and no altering the posture especially!
+Do not undo what the body has established to protect itself.

-That is why we encourage pregnant women to seek care as early as the first trimesteras the sciatica is best managed preventively.
+That is why we encourage pregnant women to seek care as early as the first trimester, as sciatica is best managed preventively.

-The weight of the baby is immovable.
-It is important to understand that sciatica treated late in pregnancy may not always improve completely.
-It can be alleviated, made less severe, but if treated too late, it cannot disappear completely, as it only compensates for the enormous changes the body undergoes.
+The baby’s weight is not something that can be changed.
+It is important to understand that sciatica treated late in pregnancy cannot always be fully resolved.
+It can be relieved and made less severe, but if addressed too late, it may not disappear completely, as it compensates for the major changes the body is going through.

 sciatica first weeks of pregnancy